 Christie Horton Cremin

-Christie Horton Cremin is the Assistant Management Accountant for Contact Theatre in Manchester, a contemporary theatre focussing on young people.
-He is interested in critical and radical strands in accounting theory and research, specifically the influence of social constructivist Michel Foucault.
-Christie is a musician and resident DJ at Cache (vinyl-only techno/house) and Prawn (queer house/disco/weird).
+Christie Horton Cremin is the Assistant Management Accountant for Contact in Manchester, a contemporary theatre focussing on young people.
+Christie is a musician and DJ, and currently co-runs the Manchester-based party Wax The Van.

 John Diviney is a Director at Brunswick Arts, an international cultural communications consultancy.
 He advises arts organisations, and the individuals, businesses and bodies which engage with them.
 John has worked across a range of major cultural development projects including Qatar Museums, Saadiyat Cultural District and West Kowloon, and for corporate companies engaging in the art and not-for-profit world including UBS, Pernod Ricard, Morgan Stanley and EY.
 He has run international communications campaigns for artist including Damien Hirst, Richard Serra, Tracey Emin, Mona Hatoum and Grayson Perry, and continues to support clients including DCMS, The British Museum and the Solomon R. Guggenheim Foundation.

 Timothy Hodgson is an independent Birmingham-based Producer specialising in the built environment.
 His work uses found and neglected spaces, encouraging the public to engage with urban areas in new ways.
-He was Performing Arts Producer at mac Birmingham until 2016, has previously worked for the Royal Court, Birmingham Rep, SHOUT festival of Queer Arts & Culture and co-founded the Birmingham Architecture Festival in 2013.
-He was Creative Associate for the Birmingham Weekender 2015 and the forthcoming iteration in 2017.
+His recent roles have included Creative Producer for Appetite Stoke (2017) & Birmingham Weekender (2015-2017), and Performing Arts Producer for mac Birmingham (2014-2016).

 Cath Lambert is Associate Professor in Sociology at the University of Warwick, where she researches and teaches on the subjects of gender and sexuality, education, popular culture and live art.
 She lives in Birmingham and has been involved with Fierce as an audience member since its inception in the mid 1990s and has served on the Fierce board of trustees since 2011.
 Her research activities include collaborations with Fierce artists.